patcg-individual-drafts/private-aggregation-api/error_reporting.md

 ### Two phase processing

-We propose a two phase processing model where first contributions that are not conditional on error events are tenatively processed.
+We propose a two phase processing model where first contributions that are not conditional on error events are tentatively processed.
 (For example, testing whether there is sufficient budget for all the contributions and whether they fit into the limit on the number of contributions.)
 The outcome of that processing will then be used to determine which error events should be